Saravanansivaprakash/KlickksAssignment/README.md

-# MERN Stack Authentication Project
+# MERN Stack Authentication Project (KlickksAssignment)

 A full-stack MERN application with session-based authentication, where: